microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

     access_token_ttl
-        The access_token_ttl property tells a WOPI client when an access token expires, represented as the number of milliseconds since January 1, 1970 (the date epoch in JavaScript).
+        The access_token_ttl property tells a WOPI client when an access token expires, represented as the number of milliseconds since January 1, 1970 UTC (the date epoch in JavaScript).
 Despite its misleading name, it does *not* represent a duration of time for which the access token is valid.
 The access_token_ttl is never used by itself; it is always attached to a specific access token.